DoNotEatMe/RavenageGameSpy/README.md

 # RavenageGameSpy

-This is version 1 of RavenageGameSpy, an unoptimized C++ console application that utilizes `vcpkg/curl` and `vcpkg/rapidjson` libraries.
+This is an unoptimized C++ console application that utilizes `vcpkg/curl` and `vcpkg/rapidjson` libraries for parcing appid's from appid.csv and bring some additional public information to .csv

 ## Usage